laristra/documentation/documentation_c.md

 * `cat deploy.pub` .pub indicates the public key and cat displays the content of the public deploy key in terminal
 * Go to GitHub settings and click Add Deploy Key
 * Copy the content from `cat deploy.pub` into the window on GitHub that "Add Deploy Key" opens and click "Allow write access"

-Now, you will add the private key, encrypted, to GitHub, which travis commands in Terminal automatically generate
 * `travis encrypt-file ./deploy` tells travis to encrypt the private deploy key
 * type yes when prompted for detected repository name
 * `travis encrypt-file --add after success ./deploy` tells to add in the after_success portion of the .travis.yml file